 Discrete And Continuous Palette

 We can associate sequential and diverging palettes with data values as a discrete set of colors, where each color is assigned to a numeric range or continuous function.
-A palette generator typically lets you create discrete palettes.
+A color palette for charts generator typically lets you create discrete palettes.
 However, data visualization tools are also capable of building a continuous association.

 How To Choose Colors For Charts?